 - The catalog page in Backstage for the child entity detects the new annotation and informs users about the orphan status.

-end user edited a corresponding catalog catalog-info YAML file removing the
+- If the user edits a corresponding parent catalog-info YAML file removing the

-used to find before.
-Maybe the data was moved, or deleted, in the remote system.
+it used to find before.
+Maybe the data was moved, or deleted, in the remote

-So for example when a person leaves the company an LDAP org discovery processor
+system.
+So for example when a person leaves the company an LDAP org discovery

 Note that removing a file, or accidentally corrupting a file so that it cannot be read successfully, does not lead to orphaning.
 Hard errors, including the inability to find or read a distinct remote, are marked as such on the entity to inform the owner that something is wrong.
 But processing and other behaviors continue as usual.

 The reason that the orphaning mechanism exists instead of having an eager deletion triggered, is safety.
 Scenarios like these can happen purely by accident, due to the asynchronous nature of the system and the fallible nature of humans.
 In particular when external systems start consuming and relying on the catalog, there could be substantial consequences to suddenly dropping entities without explicit owner consent.
 The catalog therefore takes the stance that entities that often were added by direct user action should also be deleted only by direct user action.

 It is possible to use the catalog API to build automated "reaper" systems that finally delete entities that are orphaned.
 This is however not something that's provided out of the box.